afnid/CoreEFI/README.md

 <h2>Strategy</h2>

-The initial strategy is based on extracted eeprom data from a Ford EEC-IV computer and then implemented using a best guess aproach, in other words, it is incomplete and maybe not even accurate.
+The initial strategy is based on extracted eeprom data from a Ford EEC-IV computer and then implemented using a best guess approach, in other words, it is incomplete and maybe not even accurate.
 For example, their dwell numbers didn't make any sense at all, so used a 5-6 us dwell because that is what a ls1 coil requires.
 The injector durations look a little long, and the lamda calculation is not incorporated yet, so no attempt at closed-loop operation.

 The positive side is that this will flush itself out pretty quick with some empirical knowledge, and the table driven architecture makes this very easy to change/extend.
 The main concern at this point was whether the values looked somewhat believable, and there was something computed in every case where it needed to be to get an accurate performance profile.